Marula Mining Plc - Exercise of Warrants

 Exercise of Warrants

-Marula Mining (AQSE: MARU), an African focused mining and development company, announces that it received notifications for the exercise of warrants over 125,000 new ordinary shares of 0.01 pence each in the Company at an exercise price of 4 pence per share ("the Warrant Shares") providing the Company with proceeds of £5,000.
+Marula Mining (AQSE: MARU), an African focused mining and development company, announces that it has received notifications for the exercise of warrants over 1,495,000 new ordinary shares of 0.01 pence each in the Company at an exercise price of 4 pence per share ("the Warrant Shares") providing the Company with proceeds of £59,800.

 Admission